zeek/zeek-docs/scripts/policy/frameworks/management/controller/api.zeek.rst

    outcome of the deployment.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :results: a vector of :zeek:see:`Management::Result` records.
+   :param results: a vector of :zeek:see:`Management::Result` records.
        Each member captures the result of launching one cluster node captured in the configuration, or an agent-wide error when the result does not indicate a particular node.